LittleGreyCells/escheme-ooi/README.md

 After some initial performance tuning, here are some comparisons:

-* speed of the interpreter is 22% slower (than that of the original)
+* speed of the interpreter is approximately 20% slower (than that of the original)
 * executable size is 39% larger
 * SLOC is 23% smaller